alanionita/100-days-of-code/r1-log.md

 ### R1D14
 Project #7 - Finished building random quote generator that utilizes Ron Swanson Quotes API.
 The app is full functional but code is not DRY.
 Will optimize code in the morning during review session.

+### R1D15
+Project #8 - Refactored project #7 with added functionality.
+The challenge was to remove duplicate quotes in the array to create a better UX.
+Still working on this.